asikarwar007/frontend-Interview-problems/frontend-Interview-problems/Easy/implement-a-pipe-method/question.md

 ```

 ## Constraints
-  -Do not use any third-party libraries.
+  - Do not use any third-party libraries.
-  -The functions passed to pipe will always take a single argument and return a single value.
+  - The functions passed to pipe will always take a single argument and return a single value.

 ## Notes
 Piping functions is a common technique in functional programming where the output of one function is passed as the input to the next function.